apache/spark/docs/apache-airflow/concepts/overview.rst

 Airflow is a platform that lets you build and run *workflows*.
 A workflow is represented as a :doc:`DAG <dags>` (a Directed Acyclic Graph), and contains individual pieces of work called :doc:`tasks`, arranged with dependencies and data flows taken into account.

 .. image:: /img/edge_label_example.png
-  :alt: An example Airflow DAG, rendered in Graph View
+  :alt: An example Airflow DAG, rendered in Graph

 A DAG specifies the dependencies between Tasks, and the order in which to execute them and run retries; the Tasks themselves describe what to do, be it fetching data, running analysis, triggering other systems, or more.